 GAC’s ceramics studio offers 7 adult classes, children’s after-school classes, Home School pottery, and weekend workshops every semester; during the summer, we offer 9 weeks of clay and mixed media classes for children.
-Day and evening classes are scheduled Monday through Friday; practice sessions are generally offered on weekday afternoons and one weekend day.
+Day and evening classes are scheduled Monday through Friday; practice sessions are generally offered on weekday afternoons, one weekend day, and possibly one evening.
 The studio is equipped with 12 wheels, a hand building table, 3 electric kilns, slab roller, extruder, outdoor downdraft gas kiln, raku kiln, and a glaze mixing room.
 We offer 4 clay bodies: white stoneware, brown stoneware, porcelain and red earthenware.
 There is a large selection of high and low temperature glazes, slips and washes for both high and low temperature firings.

 Interested applicants should email the following to email@example.com:

 - Statement of interest in the residency position